 What are UNT’s accreditations?

-The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Ga.
+The university is accredited by the Southern Association of Colleges and Schools Commission on College (1866 Southern Lane, Decatur, Ga.
 30033-4097, telephone 404-626-4500; inquiries should relate only to the accreditation status of the institution) to award bachelor’s, master’s and doctoral degrees.
 This assures that UNT adheres to the highest professional standards.
 For a complete list of accreditations, visit catalog.unt.edu/content.php?catoid=9&navoid=508.